 Currently 15 to 17 year olds are second only to 18 to 24 year olds for emergency department presentations for alcohol related injury.
-This is despite the fact that 15 to 17 year olds should legally only have access to alcohol under supervision of their parents or guardians.

 Making progress in this area has required developing solid partnerships, including partnering an industry recognised shopping surveying organisation, Liquor and Gaming NSW, Central Sydney Local Health District , the two Central Coast Liquor Accords, direct involvement of our Chief Executive in communications with local Bottle Shops Re their responsibilities, and New Zealand Health Promotion Agency and New Zealand Police.

 New Zealand has made world leading steps towards controlling sale of alcohol to minors through Controlled Purchase Operations.
 We have made similar strides with Tobacco Sales to Minors, but our law currently prevents us from organising teenagers under 18 to attempt to purchase alcohol for the purpose of enforcement.

 We can however check compliance with the ID25 protocol.
 That protocol requires that bottle shop staff check the ID of all customers who might be less than 25 years of age before they sell them alcohol.
 A temporary recognised shopping survey organisation, checks bottle shops compliance with ID25 with 18 and 19 year olds.
 The surveyors are “teenagers” who are legally allowed to buy alcohol.
 Failure to comply with ID25 is not illegal, but it does indicate that in that instance the bottle shop would have been at risk of making an illegal sale.